|

 Economics.
 The main aspect of the change is the recognition

-that neoclassical economics (which founds the free market
+that neoclassical economics (which founds the free

-finance capitalism prevailing in the world) is not (as is
+market finance capitalism prevailing in the world)

-claimed) objective, scientific, just, stimulative of independent
+is not (as is claimed) objective, scientific, just, stimulative

-societies, universal, free, modern, fair and efficient.
-Rather
+of independent societies, universal, free, modern, fair

-one-sided, unfree, ossified, unfair and grossly inefficient.
+unfair and grossly inefficient.
+It is, moreover, perverted

-It is, moreover, perverted and, in much of its consequences,
+and, in much of its consequences, obscene.
+Above all, it

-obscene.
-Above all, it is hypocritical in claiming that there
+is hypocritical in claiming that there can be an economics

-can be an economics without ethics.
-Every economics has values
+without ethics.
+Every economics has values (which may, or

-economics, most of those values are bad.
+most of those values are bad.

 Finance and money supply.
 The change comes from three modern